asimonov/FCND-Motion-Planning/WRITEUP.md

 The path looks 'smoother' than simple collinearity pruning, but does go very close to the buildings.

-So next I tried a grid/graph hybrid approach.
+So next we tried a grid/graph hybrid approach.
-I used grid to Voronoi graph transformation shown in the lectures, using center points of the obstacles as seeds for Voronoi space segmentation.
+We've used grid to Voronoi graph transformation shown in the lectures, using center points of the obstacles as seeds for Voronoi space segmentation.
 With subsequent ray-tracing tests to prune resulting Voronoi ridges that collide with obstacles.
 The current map representation generates ~9700 Voronoi ridges that need to be mutually tested by Bresenham if they